DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 This tutorial will cover the information in the order that you need to access the tables.
 This allows you to create functional code to test each stage before moving onto the next section.
 - Introduction
-- **Creating a FAT12 compatible disk:** Howto ensure the disk is recognised as a FAT12 disk, allowing files to be loaded onto the disk by other operating systems.
+- **Creating a FAT12 compatible disk:** How to ensure the disk is recognised as a FAT12 disk, allowing files to be loaded onto the disk by other operating systems.
 Describes the boot sector parameters table.
 - **Looking up a filename:** Querying the root directory table to get information on file.
 - **Loading a file:** Using the File Allocation Table to lookup each successive cluster to load.
 - Conclusion